How Much to Tip in Every Situation – From Your Hairdresser to Pizza Delivery to a Massage Therapist

 This depends on a few factors: Did you ask for a more complex cut or style?
 Do you know them well enough to schedule outside of calling the salon directly?
 Did they fit you in last minute?
 In those cases, it’s better to tip on the higher-end.

-Also, if a different stylist colors your hair, tip them separately but at the same 10-20% rate.
+Also, if a different stylist colors your hair, tip them separately at 10-20%.
 Lastly, if an assistant shampoos your hair separately from the stylist, it’s appropriate to give between $2-$5 to that person directly.

 This is the most common tipping situation, so I’m going to break it down a bit further: